Botola Pro: New champions (2002–2011)

-Hassania Agadir managed to win the championship twice in a row, despite the competition from the two poles of the economic capital.
-After that, the tournament became more exciting between the two poles of Casablanca, Wydad and ASFAR as the tournament was not decided until the last two rounds or the last round.
-FAR and Wydad Casablanca won two titles, while Olympique Khouribga won its first title in its history.
-While Raja continued the race to try to catch up with Wydad and the Army, as it won three titles, bringing its total to ten titles, to be the third team to suspend the ten titles.
+HUS Agadir managed to win the championship twice in a row, despite the competition from the two poles of the economic capital.
+After that, the tournament became more exciting between the two poles of Casablanca, Wydad AC and AS FAR as the tournament was not decided until the last two rounds or the last round.
+FAR and Wydad Casablanca won two titles, while OC Khouribga won its first title in its history.
+While Raja CA continued the race to try to catch up with Wydad and the Army, as it won three titles, bringing its total to ten titles, to be the third team to suspend the ten titles.
 Botola was placed third as the best African league of the world of the first decade (2001-2010) by IFFHS.

 The start of Botola Pro (2011–present)

-In light of the league's strength, it was necessary for the Moroccan League to move Moroccan football from the abyss to professionalism, so the first professional season was 2011–12 which was crowned by the Maghreb Tetouan club for the first time in its history.
-Raja CA managed to win the title in the 2012–13 season, then followed by Maghreb Tetouan in the 2013–14 Botola.
-In the 2014–15 season, Wydad Casablanca returned after 5 years again to win the 18th title in its history.
-FUS Rabat also won the 2015–16 season title for the first time in its history, while Wydad Casablanca won the 2016–17 Botola League title for the 19th time in its history.
+In light of the league's strength, it was necessary for the Moroccan League to move Moroccan football from the abyss to professionalism, so the first professional season was 2011–12 which was crowned by the MA Tétouan club for the first time in its history.
+Raja CA managed to win the title in the 2012–13 season, then followed by MA Tétouan in the 2013–14 Botola Pro.
+In the 2014–15 season, Wydad AC returned after 5 years again to win the 18th title in its history.
+FUS Rabat also won the 2015–16 season title for the first time in its history, while Wydad AC won the 2016–17 Botola League title for the 19th time in its history.
 In 2017–18, IR Tanger managed to win their 1st league title in its history.
 On 4 October 2020, the FRMF introduced the Virtual Offside Line in Botola.
 Botola has been ranked in the top 40 world's strongest national league of the decade by International Federation of Football History & Statistics.
 On 25 May 2021, Botola was placed third as the best African league of the world of the second decade (2011-2020) by IFFHS.
 On 27 December 2022, The President of the National League stated that the winter transfer market will depend on the financial status of the clubs and to resolve all standing disputes related to player contracts, as well as the technical and medical staff of the clubs.
 Since 2018, Botola has been ranked top 3 strongest African leagues by IFFHS.